Shoplifting Defense Attorneys in New Jersey

 - 4th Degree Shoplifting.
 If the full retail value is between $200 and $500 you can be fined up to $10,000 and be sentenced for up to 18 months of imprisonment.

 - 3rd Degree Shoplifting.
 If the full retail value is over $500 but less than $75,000 you can be fined up to $15,000 and sentenced for 3-5 years of imprisonment.

 - 2nd Degree Shoplifting.
 Full retail value is $75,000 or more, you can be fined up to $150,000 and sentenced to 5-10 years of imprisonment.

 Additional mandatory penalties for convictions of shoplifting include:

 - For a first shoplifting offense you can be sentenced to at least 10 days of community service;

 - If you are convicted of a second shoplifting offense, you can be sentenced to at least 15 days of community service; and

 - If you are convicted a third time (or more) you can receive up to 25 days of community service and imprisonment for not less than 90 days.

-The criminal defense attorneys of Clark, Clark & Noonan, LLC understand the situation you are in.
+The shoplifting defense attorneys of Clark, Clark & Noonan, LLC understand the situation you are in.
 It may help to know that prosecutors aren’t always as interested in sticking you in jail as they may sound.
 We should know.
-Two of our attorneys each worked for more than 12 years as prosecutors for Monmouth County, where they handled hundreds of theft, burglary and shoplifting charges.
+Two of our attorneys each worked for more than 12 years as prosecutors for Monmouth County, where they handled hundreds of theft, burglary, and shoplifting charges.